How braces move teeth

 Orthodontics is a specialist area of dentistry that’s dedicated to straightening teeth.
 As well as enhancing the appearance of your smile, orthodontic treatment can improve the way your teeth bite together and function.

 Moving teeth safely takes a considerable amount of expertise.
-Our specialist orthodontist Dr. Jackie Clune has years of training and experience, including a Clinical Doctorate in Orthodontics from the University College Cork (Hons).
+Our specialist orthodontist Dr. Jackie Bracken has years of training and experience, including a Clinical Doctorate in Orthodontics from the University College Cork (Hons).

 Jackie works closely with a caring team of orthodontic therapists to provide you with outstanding results.